nolatunji/election_analysis/README.md

 -Data Source: election_results.csv
 -Software: Python 3.6.1, Visual Studio Code, 1.38.1

-#Summary
+## Summary
 The analysis of the election show that:
 -There were 369,711 total votes cast in the election -The candidates were:

   - Charles Casper Stockham
   - Diana DeGette
   - Raymon Anthony Doane

--The result of the election is as follows:
+  The result of the election is as follows:

-  -Charles Casper Stockham received: 23.0% of the votes and 85,213 total votes -Diana DeGette received: 73.8% of the votes and 272,892 total votes -Raymon Anthony Doane received: 3.1% of the votes and (11,606) -The winner of the election was:
+  - Charles Casper Stockham received: 23.0% of the votes and 85,213 total votes
+  - Diana DeGette received: 73.8% of the votes and 272,892 total votes
+  - Raymon Anthony Doane received: 3.1% of the votes and (11,606)

+The winner of the election was:
-  -Diana DeGette who received 73.8% of the votes and 272,892 total votes.
+  - Diana DeGette who received 73.8% of the votes and 272,892 total votes.

  ## Challenge Overview